 Okay, a few more words: stuff like this is precisely my cup of tea.
 A bit of RoboCop, a touch of Blade Runner in the future scenes, a lot of Terminator time travel, and even a bit of Alias (Rachel Nichols, who plays Kiera, was supposed to be spun off during the final season of Alias).

-Essentially, the story is about a cop named Kiera Cameron from 2077, an oppressive, dystopian future where corporations rule (like today is any different) accidentally following a group of escaped terrorists back in time to 2012.
-Kiera managed to bring with her some cool cyborg-ish cop tech and a bulletproof costume, and I found one particular twist to be quite interesting -- she immediately connected via her internal software with a young man named Alex who had just created said software in 2012.
-It was pretty obvious to me almost immediately that the young man and Cigarette Smoking man in the future were the same person, so I hope that I didn't just spoil you.
-Especially since future Alex had a knowing, unsurprised expression on his face when the terrorists and Kiera disappeared from the execution chamber.
+Essentially, the story is about a cop named Kiera Cameron from 2077, an oppressive, dystopian future where corporations rule (like today is any different), accidentally following a group of escaped terrorists back in time to 2012.
+Kiera managed to bring with her some cool cyborg-ish cop tech and a bulletproof costume, and I found one particular twist to be quite interesting -- she immediately connected via her internal software with a young man named Alec who had just created said software in 2012.
+It was pretty obvious to me almost immediately that the young man and Cigarette Smoking man in the future were the same person.
+Especially since future Alec had a knowing, unsurprised expression on his face when the terrorists and Kiera disappeared from the execution chamber.

-I did find it a bit hard to swallow that handsome 2012 Canadian cop whose name I'm spacing believed Kiera's "I'm a cop from Oregon that I saw on the news" story without backup ID and a phone call from her lieutenant.
+I did find it a bit hard to swallow that handsome 2012 Canadian cop whose name I'm spacing (okay, that's Carlos Fonnegra, added later) believed Kiera's "I'm a cop from Oregon that I saw on the news" story without backup ID and a phone call from her lieutenant.
 But instantly making her a legitimate police consultant is obviously important to the plot, so I'm okay with it.

 I'm a little confused about why Syfy is claiming Continuum is "a Syfy original series" (like Lost Girl) when it's already aired in Canada, but whatever.
 I'm definitely planning to keep watching.
 And I sort of wish I had a reviewing slot open so that I could review it.
 Greater praise hath no Billie.